Avoid cotton and goose down to help prevent hypothermia

-“Keeping an eye on each other is not only the key workplace safety concept behind the Internal Responsibility System,” says Austin, “it’s the best way to ensure that mild cases of hypothermia are nipped in the bud and don’t have the chance to progress to moderate or severe hypothermia.”
+“Keeping an eye on each other is not only the key workplace safety concept behind the Internal Responsibility System,” says Lemay, “it’s the best way to ensure that mild cases of hypothermia are nipped in the bud and don’t have the chance to progress to moderate or severe hypothermia.”
 For those with moderate hypothermia, minimizing movement is recommended along with heating blankets and warmed intravenous fluids.
 Severe hypothermia can include confusion, lethargy, slurred speech, and loss of consciousness, and your emergency response plan should be followed to prevent further harm or loss.

-“Working outdoors in the wintertime can be a great experience,” says Austin, “just make sure you’re dressed properly, have adequate food and liquids, and keep an eye on your team members.
+“Working outdoors in the wintertime can be a great experience,” says Lemay, “just make sure you’re dressed properly, have adequate food and liquids, and keep an eye on your team members.
 Never travel and work on your own unless someone knows your route and estimated time of return.
 And when travelling as a group via snowmobile or ATV be sure to use the buddy system.”

 Even if you are only heading out for a few hours, the proper emergency equipment is still essential.

 Is there a temperature at which work becomes dangerous and should be stopped? - Canadian Centre of Occupational Health and Safety